Health and safety

 Closure will be publicized through the university news line (577-5345), WDET-FM (Public Radio 101.9) and by local radio and television stations.

 If a tornado warning is issued:

-- Proceed to a lower floor level or interior hallway or corridor (center core).
+- Proceed to a lower floor level or interior hallway or corridor away from windows.

 - Seek shelter under sturdy or heavy furniture, tables or desks.

 - Avoid elevators, top floors of the building, areas with glass windows or doors, the cafeteria and unsecured objects.

 - Assist persons with disabilities to the safest area on the same floor.

 - If possible, take a flashlight, radio or cellular telephone with you.

 - The building staff will advise you when it is safe to return to your floor and/or room.

 There are full-time professional and student staff available to all on-campus residents 24 hours a day all year around.
 These staff members are available to help you with finding proper campus resources, reporting emergency maintenance issues, assisting students and residents in need, and with any other issues that may arise after hours and on the weekends/during holidays.
 These staff members can be reached through the front desk of your building, which is also available 24 hours a day.